Ars Poetica (Archibald MacLeish): History

 MacLeish penned "Ars Poetica” in the beginning of his literary career.
 Born in Illinois in 1892, MacLeish studied law primarily, in his youth- attending such lauded institutions as Yale and Harvard Law.
-However, before he could begin practicing, America became embroiled in the conflicts of the first world war.
-After returning home from service in the war, MacLeish worked briefly as a lawyer in Boston, but resented the time it took from the poetry he was beginning to create, and decided to switch focus to solely poetry, moving his family to France to pursue the matter.
-"Ars Poetica” can be attributed to this time in France, where MacLeish studied with contemporaries like Hemingway and Pound.
+However, before he could begin practicing, America became embroiled in the conflicts of World War I. After returning home from service in the war, MacLeish worked briefly as a lawyer in Boston, but resented the time it took from the poetry he was beginning to create, and decided to switch focus to solely poetry, moving his family to France to pursue the matter.
+"Ars Poetica” can be attributed to this time in France, where MacLeish studied with contemporaries like Ernest Hemingway and Ezra Pound.
 During these years, MacLeish produced not only “Ars Poetica,” but several full-length poetry compilations, including: The Happy Marriage and Other Poems (Houghton Mifflin, 1924) and The Pot of Earth (Houghton Mifflin, 1925).
-In 1928, MacLeish moved back to America, continuing his writing efforts, and even winning The Pulitzer Prize in 1932.
+In 1928, MacLeish moved back to America, continuing his writing efforts, and even winning the Pulitzer Prize in 1932.